Democrats Pass Partisan Articles of Impeachment Against Trump

 Rep. Tulsi Gabbard (D-HI), who is running for the Democratic nomination for president, voted present for article one of impeachment.
 She also voted present on the resolution establishing the rules surrounding the impeachment bill.

-Republicans and Democrats sparred over impeachment since early Wednesday morning.
+Republicans and Democrats have been sparring over impeachment since early Wednesday morning.

 House Democrats blocked House Republican Leader Kevin McCarthy’s (R-CA) privileged motion to condemn House Intelligence Committee Chairman Adam Schiff (D-CA and House Judiciary Committee Chairman Jerry Nadler (D-NY) for exceeding their powers.